MushroomFleet/Robot-Team-discord-MCP/docs/robot-team-guide.md

 ## Overview

-This guide provides step-by-step instructions for creating a Discord bot system that emulates a team of 7 robots (:one::robot: through :seven::robot:) capable of posting scheduled content with rich embeds and individual personas.
+This guide provides step-by-step instructions for creating a Discord bot system that emulates a team of 7 robots (DJZ Clone 1 through DJZ Clone 7) capable of posting scheduled content with rich embeds and individual personas.

 ## System Architecture